Block Schedule

 The first 10-14 days on the Icefield are dedicated to safety training for all students and any new faculty who elect to participate.
 The JIRP safety staff fill every day with a series of camp orientations (cook crew, work detail, bunkhouse etiquette, etc.), general Icefield protocols surrounding risk management and communication, and skiing and mountaineering skills.
 Skiing lessons are divided by levels and students have the opportunity to change groups every day depending on their progress.
 Safety staffers teach the basics of glacier mountaineering in small groups so everyone can comfortably cover harness use, rope skills, anchor building, crevasse rescue, and route finding.
 Faculty deliver lectures and workshops focusing on fundamentals in glaciology and Arctic systems science; faculty members are also encouraged to join some safety skills training.

 We spend as many hours as possible on the glacier every day so that everyone becomes accustomed to working in the sun, rain, wind, and fog, but we are almost always within a short, safe hike of camp.
 Using a combination of short lectures, group practice, and one-on-one mentorship, the staffers work with participants to develop basic mastery of all necessary skills.
+To read more about the safety curriculum, check out the Student Curriculum page.

 Towards the end of Block 1, some students will have learned safety skills to a satisfactory level ahead of the rest of the group.
 For a few days these students will assist with limited research needs on the Lemon Creek Glacier.
 Relative to the other Blocks, there is less time for academic content, and even fewer hours available for field trips not focused on skill-building.